alfredapp/google-drive-workflow/README.md

 To rebuild the cache on demand, do `:gdrebuildcache`.

 When done, call `gd` and type to filter the contents of your Google Drive. `gdf` limits the search to directories.
+Use ↵ to open the path, ⌥↵ to reveal it in the Finder, or ⇧↵ to search it in the web browser.

 The Workflow Environment Variables have defaults which will work for most.
 You only have to mess with them if you have an atypical setup.